Skip to content

 Sizes

-PQ keys + signatures are bigger than classical equivalents.
-Plan for it.
+PQ keys and signatures are larger than classical equivalents.

 Quantity Bytes vs Ed25519